 I am starting my first year of Business school in the fall at the University of Chicago Booth School of Business.

-The next Fashion & Image online course starts on 5th October 2020, you can secure your place now.
+The next online courses start on 10th January 2022, you can secure your place now.